Definition of Haiku

-In this example, we can clearly see two contrasting parts of the poem; one is about frog that is jumping and second is about the sound of water.
+In this example, we can clearly see two contrasting parts of the poem; one is about a frog that is jumping, and second is about the sound of water.
 The syllable pattern is also following a 5-7-5 format.

 Snow in my shoe—

-This haiku is presenting an image in the first part; “snow in my shoe”.
-And there are two contrasting ideas that mingle with each other as the second part is about nature.
+This haiku is presenting an image in the first part of “snow in my shoe.”
+In addition, there are two contrasting ideas that mingle with one another as the second part is about nature.
 The pattern of syllables is 5-7-5.
 The poet has tried to present a little story in this haiku.

 the color of mother’s voice